 “How about Jim,” Terry said, “stumbling around all over the place.”

-“Everyone was trashed,” Stu said as he returned from the kitchen, “even Greg.”
+“Everyone was trashed,” Stu said with a sweep of his hand, “even Greg.”

 “Man, I can’t remember shit,” Curtis said.